cube-js/cube/docs/content/Schema/pre-aggregations.md

 In development mode, Cube.js runs the background refresh by default and will refresh all the pre-aggregations marked with `scheduledRefresh` parameter.

-Please consult [production checklist][link-production-checklist-refresh] for best practices on running background refresh in the production.
+Please consult [Production Checklist][link-production-checklist-refresh] for best practices on running background refresh in production environments.

 [link-production-checklist-refresh]: /deployment/production-checklist#set-up-refresh-worker